 The most obvious solution?
 Azure Kubernetes Service, or just AKS for short.
 The name implies that it allows you to provision and run a Kubernetes cluster in the cloud.
-It’s a complex beast, though, as you have to think about access, security, monitoring, clusters, nodes, VNETs, ingress, development tooling, integration, container registries, and other things.
-Then there is stuff like Dapr and Helm that might not be needed, but they are prominently there on the first page of the documentation.
+It’s a complex beast, though, as you must think about access, security, monitoring, clusters, nodes, VNETs, ingress, development tooling, integration, container registries, etc. Then there is stuff like Dapr and Helm that might not be needed, but they are prominently there on the first page of the documentation.
 Running a single container image is overkill with AKS.

 Putting aside the technical work required now, how much would I pay for AKS running my simple password management container?
 Let’s check this from the Azure Pricing Calculator.

 Total cost for the AKS setup?
 14.41 €/$16.14 (excluding bandwidth costs).
-I think the cluster would be very sluggish with the slowest and cheapest VM, but at least it seems to be an affordable option.
+I think the cluster would be sluggish with the slowest and cheapest VM, but at least it seems affordable.

 There’s an additional option to configure Container App to idle.
 The idle usage price is, and pay attention here, 0.0000036 € per second.
 The first 180,000 seconds are free.
 Assuming I’d first idle the whole month, I’d pay 0.0000036 € x 2,420,000 seconds = 8.7 € per month for the idle fee.
 Idle memory usage is almost the same billable rate, 0.0000036 € per second, and the first 360,000 GiB-seconds are free.
 This adds about 8 €, making the total about 16.7 €.

-Perhaps I’d then make 50 requests per day, or about 1500 requests a month.
-This falls under the default billable rate, so the total cost would end up being about 16.7 € for a single container running at all times.
+Perhaps I’d make 50 requests daily or about 1500 requests monthly.
+This falls under the default billable rate so the total cost would be about 16.7 € for a single container running at all times.

 They are surprisingly affordable before considering the work required to set up the solution.